 Then the joy of Hans and the princess was almost beyond control, and they began to make preparations to celebrate their wedding next day.

-It once happened that Theophrastus Philippus Aureolus Bombastus von Hohenheim was walking through a forest when he heard a voice calling the name "Paracelsus" to him.
-He looked around, and at last discovered that it came from a fir-tree.
-In the trunk of it there was a spirit enclosed by a small stopper sealed with an emblem.
+Once a man who walked through a forest heard a voice calling "Paracelsus" to him.
+He looked around, and at last found that it came from a fir-tree.
+In the trunk of it there was a small stopper sealed with an emblem.

-The spirit begged him to set him free.
-This he readily promised, on the condition that the spirit gave him a medicine that could heal all diseases and a tincture that would turn every thing it touched to gold.
+The voice begged him to set him free.
+This the man readily promised, if only the one who talked inside the tree gave him a medicine that could heal all diseases and a tincture that would turn every thing it touched to gold.
 The spirit agreed.
-Then Paracelsus took his penknife, and got out the stopper.
+Then the man took his penknife, and got out the stopper.
 A black spider crept out and ran down the trunk of the tree.
-When the spider reached the ground, it changed into a tall haggard man with squinting red eyes and wrapped in a scarlet mantle.
+When the spider reached the ground, it changed into a tall haggard man with squinting red eyes, and wrapped in a scarlet mantle.

-He led Paracelsus to a high, overhanging craggy mount, and struck the rock with a hazel twig that he had broken off by the way.
-The rock split with a crash at the blow, divided itself in two, and the spirit disappeared within it for a little while before he returned with two small phials that he handed to Paracelsus.
-A yellow one contained the tincture that turned all it touched to gold, and a white one contained the medicine which healed all diseases.
+He led the man to a high, overhanging craggy mount, and struck the rock with a hazel twig that he had broken off by the way.
+The rock split with a crash at the blow, divided itself in two, and the spirit disappeared within it for a little while before he returned with two small glass containers that he handed to Paracelsus.
+A yellow one contained the tincture that turned all it touched to gold, and a white one contained the medicine that healed all diseases.
 He then struck the rock a second time, and at once it closed again.

-Both now set forth on their return.
-The spirit headed towards Inspruck to seize on the magician who had banished him from that city.
+Both now set forth on their return from the rock.
+The spirit headed towards Innsbruck to seize on the magician who had banished him from that city.
 Now Paracelsus trembled for the consequences of releasing the spirit from the tree it had been trapped in, and thought hard of how he might rescue that magician.
-So when they arrived once more at the fir-tree, he asked the spirit if he could possibly transform himself once more into a spider, and let him see him creep again into the hole.
+So when they came once more to the fir-tree, he asked the spirit if he could possibly change himself again into a spider, and let him see him creep again into the hole.

-The spirit, mad with rage, shook the fir-tree violently from within in the hope of driving out the stopper that Paracelsus had thrust in.
-But his fury was in vain.
-The stopper held fast and left him there with little hope of escaping, for the tree stood in a place where the forest would not be cut down because of the great drifts of snow from the mountains, and although he should call day and night, nobody in that neighbourhood ever ventured near the spot.
+The spirit was mad with rage, and shook the fir-tree violently from within in the hope of driving out the stopper that Paracelsus had thrust in.
+But it was in vain.
+The stopper held fast and left him there with little hope of escaping, for the tree stood in a place where the forest would not be cut down because of the great drifts of snow from the mountains.
+Besides, if he should call day and night for help, nobody in that neighbourhood ever ventured near the spot.

-Paracelsus found that the phials were as he had demanded.
-It was by their means that he afterwards became such a celebrated and distinguished man.
+Paracelsus found that the glass containers were as he had demanded.
+After he got them he became a celebrated and distinguished doctor.